zaidanali028/Video-platform/readme.md

 4. Share video links with others.

-5. You can access the demo of this application at [https://aliusmanzaidan.pythonanywhere.com/](https://aliusmanzaidan.pythonanywhere.com/).
+5. You can access the demo of this application at [Demo Url](https://aliusmanzaidan.pythonanywhere.com/).

 ### Admin Credentials
 - **Email**: king3@dj.com